 It is waaaay more budget-friendly to buy these flours in larger quantities because it’s easy to use an entire small bag in just one or two recipes.
 I paid a little more up front for my almond flour and coconut flour and have saved SO much money in the end.
 That 4 pound bag of coconut flour is basically the best deal for the stuff I’ve ever come across.

-This recipe is low-carb, gluten-free, dairy-free, vegetarian, and refined-sugar-free.
+This recipe is low-carb, paleo, gluten-free, grain-free, dairy-free, vegetarian, and refined-sugar-free.

 For the cookies: